rajbos/local-setup/README.md

 Import-Module Terminal-Icons
 Import-Module oh-my-posh
 Import-Module posh-git
-Set-PoshPrompt -Theme Agnoster # pick one from Get-PoshThemes
+Set-PoshPrompt -Theme slimfat # pick one from Get-PoshThemes
+# used before:
+#  paradox

+Set-Alias 'codei' 'code-insiders'

 # save the file

 # reload your profile